-After being postponed twice in 2020 due to COVID-19, the Township was pleased to host an electronic waste recycling event in 2021.
-Held in the fall, the Township contracted with eForce Recycling to provide residents the chance to recycle "Anything with a PlugTM."
-From over 120 attendees, a total of 10,087 lbs. of electronics was collected.
+The Township was pleased to host an electronic waste recycling event in 2021 and will be hosting another electronic waste event along with a shredding event on October 22, 2022.
+The Township contracted with eForce Recycling to provide residents the chance to recycle "Anything with a PlugTM."
+Over 120 residents attended the event and a total of 10,087 lbs. of electronics was collected.